endlessm/eos-image-builder/README.md

 os customization
 ----------------

-At the start of the os stage, the hooks under `customization/seed` are run.
+At the start of the os stage, the customization hooks under `seed` are run.
 At this stage the `${INSTALL_ROOT}` is totally empty.
 Place anything here that you want to be present at the time of initial bootstrap, which follows.

-After the initial bootstrap, the hooks under `customization/os` are run.
+After the initial bootstrap, the customization hooks under `os` are run.
 These scripts are responsible for making any configuration changes to the system (discouraged), installing packages, etc. The OS packages are installed by scripts at index 50.